-Today’s daily life would simply not be possible without electrical engineering.
-It solves challenges in every aspect of our lives from energy supply and communications to health care and the environment.
-The Electrical Engineering department at TU/e tackles these challenges through nine capacity groups, each with its own specific knowledge and research focus.
-This research is more broadly categorized within our three core themes:
+Today’s daily life would not be possible without electrical engineering.
+It solves challenges in every aspect of our daily lives from energy supply and communications to health care and the environment.
+The department of Electrical Engineering at TU/e tackles these challenges through nine research groups, each with its own specific knowledge and research focus.
+The research within Electrical Engineering is more broadly categorized within three core themes:

 - The Connected World: the future of communication

 - Care and Cure: electrical engineering in healthcare